-Sub-Alternatives 7a and 7b restrict pot use in depths less than 20 m off North Carolina and South Carolina from November 1 through December 15 and March 15 through April 30 and the currently designated Right Whale Critical Habitat Area off Georgia and Florida during differing periods.
+Sub-Alternatives 7a and 7b restrict pot use in depths less than 25 m off North Carolina and South Carolina from November 1 through December 15 and March 15 through April 30 and the currently designated Right Whale Critical Habitat Area off Georgia and Florida during differing periods.
 Sub-Alternative 7a would prohibit the use of pots in the currently designated Right Whale Critical Habitat from November 1 through December 15 and March 15 through April 30.
-Sub-Alternative 7b would prohibit the use of pots in the currently designated Right Whale Critical Habitat from November 1 through December 15 and March 15 through April 30.
 Sub-Alternative 7b would prohibit the use of pots in the currently designated Right Whale Critical Habitat from November 15 through April 15.
 Both of these sub-alternatives have higher potential for overlap between gear and right whales than most of the other alternatives and sub-alternatives (Table 4.1.1.2).
 In particular, Sub-Alternative 7a does not restrict the use of pots in the currently designated Right Whale Critical Habitat from December 16 to March 14 when right whales are known to occur in the area (NMFS 2008).

-Alternative 7c is similar to Sub-Alternative 7b for the prohibited area and timing off Florida and Georgia and has a closed area off North Carolina and South Carolina in depths less than 20 m from February 15 through April 30.
+Alternative 7c is similar to Sub-Alternative 7b for the prohibited area and timing off Florida and Georgia and has a closed area off North Carolina and South Carolina in depths less than 25 m from February 15 through April 30.
 This alternative likely has a higher potential overlap relative to most other alternatives and similar to Sub-Alternatives 7a and 7b (Table 4.1.1.2).
 Sub-Alternatives 8a and 8b prohibit use of pots in depths less than 25 m off North Carolina and South Carolina over different seasons and the modelled calving grounds over different seasons.
 Sub-Alternative 8a has a longer closed pot season off the South Atlantic than Sub-Alternative 9b and likely has lower potential overlap between gear and right whales (Table 4.1.1.2).
 Sub-Alternatives 8a and 8b likely has higher potential overlap compared to Alternatives 1, 4, 5, and 6 but less than Alternative 2 and Sub-Alternatives 7a and 7b (Table 4.1.1.2).